trabdlkarim/trabdlkarim.github.io/resources/styleguides/javascript.md

 ---
 layout: page
 title: JavaScript Style Guide
-parent: Source Code Style Guides
+parent: Source Styleguides
 grand_parent: Resources
 ---

-# JavaScript Style Guide
+# JavaScript Styleguide
 {: .no_toc}

 TAK PI projects currently have very little JavaScript inside which is why the guidelines are not fully set up so far.
 There are only a handful of rules to follow.